patrickfenn/mac_activity_monitor/README.md

 git clone {this repo}

-Set knobs in :

-counter/src/counter.cpp

-cli/src/cli.cpp

-->

-#define ACTIVE_TIME_PATH "/Users/patrickfenn/active" # path to active time dump path

-#define PID_PATH "/Users/patrickfenn/counter.pid" # path to pid of counter daemon

-Ensure they are both writeable by the application.

-#define DAY_TO_RESET "Sunday" // Resets Sunday at...
+Override optional knobs by settings env variables:

+export DAY_TO_RESET="Sunday" # Reset on Sunday

-#define HOUR_TO_RESET "00" // Midnight (24 hour)
+export HOUR_TO_RESET="00" # At Midnight (24 hour)

+export MAX_IDLE_SECONDS=600 # How many seconds one can be afk for until counter stops

 --
 To Build:
 --

-cd cli
+cd {repo path}

 make

-cd ../counter

-make

-cd ..

 --
 To Run:
 --

-counter/install/counter #start the daemon
+install/counter #start the daemon

-cli/install/cli #query the daemon.
+install/cli #query the daemon.

 --
 Example:
 --
-➜  counter install/counter
+➜  install/counter

 Daemon process PID: 42854

 ...

-➜  cli install/cli
+➜  install/cli

 16 hours, 22 minutes

 --

 Only tested on latest mac version (mbp m2).
-If this gets any traction at all I will attempt to make it more user friendly...